Dhakuakhana

 Dhakuakhana is a sub-division of Lakhimpur district in the north-eastern state of Assam, India.

 History

+The copper plate inscription of a land grant made to Brahmins in 1522 by the Chutia king Dhirnarayan in Dhakuakhana.

 It started functioning in 1989 when a naturalist-bureaucrat Dr. Anwaruddin Choudhury of the Assam Civil Service joined as the first (founder) sub-divisional officer (civil).